Public health priority: Urgent.

 3. Notification criteria and procedure

-- Hospital CEOs on diagnosis (ideal reporting by telephone within 1 hour of diagnosis)
+- Hospital CEOs on clinical diagnosis (ideal reporting by telephone within one hour of diagnosis)

-- Laboratories on diagnosis (ideal reporting by telephone within 1 hour of diagnosis).
+- Laboratories on microbiological confirmation (ideal reporting by telephone within one hour of diagnosis)

 4. The disease